 One of the biggest changes to affect Bryan in the last 75 years occurred in the early 1970s as the Highway 6 Bypass opened to traffic.
-This four-lane highway that curved around Bryan’s downtown, commercial and residential districts wasn’t necessarily the death knell for a declining Downtown Bryan, but it certainly didn’t help as development now started to move out to the east of downtown along with the south.
-The Bypass did accomplish one thing almost immediately, however: Getting the heavy trucks off of Texas Avenue.
+This four-lane highway that curved around Bryan’s downtown, commercial and residential districts wasn’t necessarily the death knell for a declining Downtown Bryan, but it certainly didn’t help as development now started to move out to the east and south of downtown.
+The Bypass did accomplish one thing almost immediately, however: Getting heavy trucks off Texas Avenue.

 1977: Messina Hof Winery is established by Paul and Merrill Bonarrigo.
 Today, Messina Hof is recognized as a leader in the Texas wine industry.

-Mid-to-late 1970s: The Queen Theatre closes permanently and begins to fall into disrepair.
+Mid-to-late 1970s: The Queen Theatre closes and begins to fall into disrepair.

-The declining trends that we see in the 1970s, 80s and 90s for Downtown Bryan compared with the growth and expansion outside of the central business district are not unique to Bryan.
+The declining trends in the 1970s, 80s and 90s for Downtown Bryan, compared with the growth and expansion outside the central business district, were not unique to Bryan.
 Many cities and towns (some would say most of them) experienced the exact same trends.
 Malls, shopping centers, multi-screen movie theaters – that was the next big thing.
 It’s just what happened.
 Businesses grew.
 The community grew.
-And the people who provide the power for all of this growth knew they needed to grow, too.
+And the people who provided the power for all of this growth knew they needed to grow, too.

 Seeds of revival: Historic preservation

-Someone once said when speaking about the decline of New York City in the 1970s and into the early 1980s, “No one thought it could get any worse for the city than the late 60s…and then the 70s and 80s happened.”
+Someone once said when speaking about the decline of New York City in the 1970s and the early 1980s, “No one thought it could get any worse for the city than the late 60s … and then the 70s and 80s happened.”

 Obviously, it’s impossible to compare Downtown Bryan to New York City on most levels, except one.
-Downtown Bryan and Manhattan were both in decline at the same time and they would both decline a bit further still.
-But people were taking notice and movements had begun in both cities to restore them to glory.
-It would still take decades, but the first seeds of revitalization were being planted in Bryan in the 1980s.
+Downtown Bryan and Manhattan were both in decline at the same time, and they would both decline a bit further still.
+But people were taking notice, and movements had begun in both cities to restore them to glory.
+It would take decades, but the first seeds of revitalization were being planted in Bryan in the 1980s.

 In many ways, it started in 1983, when the Eastside Historic District was created to preserve the historic character and value of many of Bryan’s old homes.
 There was also a push to get homes, churches and other buildings listed on the National Register of Historic Places.

-1987: A new Bryan City Hall is constructed at the corner of Texas Avenue and 29th street.
-This building continues to serve as the administrative offices of the city to this day.
+1987: A new Bryan City Hall is constructed at the corner of Texas Avenue and 29th Street.
+This building continues to serve as the administrative offices of the city.

 1987: Bryan Regional Athletic Complex opens.